Other UCSB Student Resource Links

 Tau Beta Pi Tutoring Services

 The UCSB chapter of Tau Beta Pi, the engineering honor society, offers free tutoring by students who are honor society members, held every fall and spring quarter.
-Visit the UCSB Tau Beta Pi website for a schedule of drop-in tutoring hours and availability.
+An email will be sent via the student listserv to announce tutoring hours.

 Engineering Student Organizations

 Some student organizations offer study hours, study groups, and mentoring.
 Review the list of student organizations and connect with your peers.

 The EUCR, sometimes called the Undergraduate Study Room, is located in Trailer 698 near Harold Frank Hall and Bren Hall on the UCSB campus.
 It seats 25 and has tables, dry-erase boards, a projection screen, internet connection, and four computer workstations.
 The room is intended for these uses: tutorial sessions, student organization meetings for groups registered with Office of Student Life, academic workshops and instructional events.
 The room may be used for other student or academic related gatherings, such as dissertation defenses and qualifying exams, but is restricted to academic units with in the College.
 It is not available for regularly scheduled classes, to non-academic units, or to community groups.
 Request a reservation via the online form.

 - Reservations for the EUCR will be accepted on a first come, first served basis.
 Suitability of a particular event for the room shall be subject to approval of the Associate Dean for Undergraduate Studies.